Old Wilkes County Jail

 1 Investigation at this location:

-*Partnering with another paranormal group for an investigation should not be regarded as an endorsement of that group by the G², nor as an endorsement of the G² from the other group.
+*Partnering with another paranormal group for an investigation should not be regarded as an endorsement of that group by The Ghost Guild, nor as an endorsement of The Ghost Guild from the other group.